Reasons to Eat Raisins in the Morning

 - Plus, dried fruits are one of the best sources of boron, a micronutrient that’s essential for your diet.
 Boron is vital for proper bone formation and health, and can help promote calcium absorption in the body.

 - On the other hand, as we mentioned earlier, this dried fruit also contains a good amount of potassium.
-Potassium is another essential nutrient, which can help combat osteoporosis and joint degeneration associated with ageing.
+Potassium is another essential nutrient, which can help combat osteoporosis and joint degeneration associated with aging.

 4. They can help combat hypertension

-Raisins could help to reduce arterial pressure and help promote heart health.
+Another reason why it’s recommended to eat raisins is that they could help to reduce arterial pressure and help promote heart health.